vectara/vectara-docs/www/docs/console-ui/corpus_server_access.md

   ![Corpus Authorization](/img/corpus_authorization_tab.png)

 1. Click **Create user role**.
-2. Select your auser in the Name dropdown, select the desired role(s) and add an optional description.
+2. Select a user in the Name dropdown, select the desired role(s) and add an optional description.
 Usually, the appropriate roles will be indexing (IDX), or querying (QRY), or both.